 Elevation also plays a role, and while hummingbirds can be found from sea level to as high as 14,000 feet above sea level in the Andes Mountains, mid-level elevations have greater plant diversity and therefore greater hummingbird diversity.

 It is easy to create a mini-habitat for hummingbirds right in your backyard.
-These adaptable birds often visit bird-friendly backyards, but a yard that is designed for grosbeaks, sparrows and finches is not necessarily the best for hummingbirds.
+However, a bird-friendly yard that is designed for grosbeaks, sparrows, and finches, for example, is not necessarily the best for hummingbirds.
 To help your backyard meet hummingbirds’ needs, consider:

-- Food: Hummingbirds feed frequently to support their high energy nutritional needs.
+Hummingbirds feed frequently to support their high-energy nutritional needs.
 Plant flowers that attract hummingbirds with abundant nectar and specialized blooms for these birds to feed, and minimize the use of insecticides so there are plenty of small insects available.
 Adding colorful hummingbird feeders also gives the birds a rich, reliable source of supplemental food.

-- Water: A traditional bird bath is too deep for hummingbirds.
+A traditional birdbath is too deep for hummingbirds.
 Instead, create a shallow puddle augmented with a mister or dripper to keep the water fresh and flowing, and provide water for hummingbirds in shaded areas with broad leaves for the birds to rub against to bathe.

-- Nesting Sites: Hummingbirds are not cavity-nesting birds and will not use bird houses, but they will nest in appropriate trees and bushes.
+Hummingbirds are not cavity-nesting birds and will not use birdhouses, but they will nest in appropriate trees and bushes.
 Adding a supplemental nesting area such as a Hummingbird House (not really a house at all) can entice nesting hummingbirds to visit, as can providing fine cotton fluff for the birds to use to build their nests.